someoneusedmyname/Wordpress-Runbook-for-Ubuntu-16.04/README.md

 1.2d Then press "ctrl + c", you should see "active (running)" in green text.

-1.2e Go to: http://your.ip.address.here to check for apache2 home page.
+1.2e Go to: http://your.ip.address.here to check for Apache2 Ubuntu Default Page.

 ## Step 2 - mySQL install